On the shifts of orbits and periodic orbits under perturbation and the change of Poincar\'e map Jacobian of periodic orbits: Deduction and demonstration

 write a trajectory as $\vect{X}(\vect{x}_0, t)$ and $\vect{X}(\vect{x}_{0,\text{pol}}, \phi_s, \phi_e )$, where $\vect{x}_{0}$ and $\vect{x}_{0,\text{pol}}$ are initial conditions, $\vect{B}_{\text{pol}}$ and $B_\phi$ are poloidal and toroidal components of the field in standard cylindrical coordinates, $\phi$ the azimuthal angle, $\phi_s$ and $\phi_e$ the starting and ending angles.

-The theory is inspired by chaotic field-relevant research in the MCF community, so the deduction and results for these two forms are displayed together to facilitate the audience interested in either one utilizing them.
+The theory is inspired by chaotic field-relevant research in the MCF community, so the deduction and results for these two forms are displayed together to facilitate utilizing them for the audience interested in either one.
 One thing worth emphasizing is that the theory in this Letter does not require the field $\vect{B}$ to be divergence-free, so it can be applied to general vector fields, \textit{e.g.} fluid velocity and current density fields.
+With derivatives in the initial conditions, equations \eqref{eq:fundamental_tracing} become

 where $\mathcal{D}$ means the partial derivative \textit{w.r.t.} $\vect{x}_0$ or $\vect{x}_{0,\text{pol}}$.
 Note that $\matr{A} = \matr{A}(R, Z,\phi)$ is a function of spatial coordinates directly, $\vect{X}_\text{pol}(\vect{x}_{0,\text{pol}}, \phi_s, \phi_e)$ is a function of the initial point (not \emph{in-situ}).
 To emphasize the difference, two derivative operators $\partial / \partial (R,Z)$ and $\mathcal{D}$ are used.